Boccca2014/CodeGra.de/docs/user/exam-mode.rst

 =========

-With CodeGrade's exam mode you can automate when an assignment is visible to students and send an e-mail to students with a link to the assignment, with which they can then log in to the assignment.
+With CodeGrade's exam mode you can automate when an assignment is visible to students and send an email to students with a link to the assignment, with which they can then log in to the assignment.
 When logged in via such a link the student will only have access to the course of this exam.